Affordable Seattle Usability Assessment

 We began with indexing every service offered on seattle.gov, including complementary sites like affordableseattle.com.
 This services map was helpful later on in our project as well, as we identified 105 services available on seattle.gov as 'affordability services' that were missing from affordableseattle.org

-We then created a usability assessment with a 5 point scale to distinguish discrete levels.
+Our team then created a usability assessment with a 5 point scale to distinguish error levels.
 We gave affordableseattle.org a score 1-5 on each topic.
 We then began testing with users to complete the user testing category of the assessment.
 We struggled with finding members of our target audience due to COVID-19 restrictions, so our first round of testing was done with peers.
-Their responses are listed below:

 After testing affordableseattle.org with our peers, we compiled their feedback in Miro.
 This gave us a starting point to begin testing with our target audience.